atlassian-labs/compiled/.changeset/slow-poems-press.md

 Changed the approach of stylesheet extraction on Parcel

 - @compiled/parcel-resolver is no longer used
-- Use metadata to pass styleRules to optimizer
+- Pass styleRules to optimizer via metadata
-- Optimizer then collects styleRules, and insert it to output HTML
+- Optimizer then collects styleRules, and inserts it to output HTML